-The Coding elective is a year long elective.
+The Coding elective is a semester based subject.
 Software is becoming a critical layer of our lives.
 It is the language of our world and it is not bound by borders.
 Coding is not primarily about equipping the next generation to work as software engineers, it is about promoting computational thinking.
 Computational thinking is how software engineers solve problems.
 It combines mathematics, logic and algorithms, and teaches a new way to think about the world.
 Students will create programs to solve problems and develop interactive games, apps and experiences.
 This elective is recommended for students that can work independently.

-The goals of the Creative Design elective is to facilitate a deeper understanding of how design works, and how ideas, beliefs, values, attitudes, messages and information are effectively communicated to specific audiences with specific intentions or purposes via visual media forms.
+The goals of the Creative Design course are to facilitate a deeper understanding of how design works, and how ideas, beliefs, values, attitudes, messages and information are effectively communicated to specific audiences with specific intentions or purposes via visual media forms.
 This course aims to achieve these goals by exposing students to a variety of communication models, and through exploration of design forms.

 Students understand that design is a discipline with its own history, traditions, tools and techniques.
 Students are introduced to design elements and principles and design process and practice.
 They are introduced to basic drawing skills and a range of techniques to demonstrate their control over the elements of design.
 Students are introduced to basic production skills and processes, materials and technologies.

 The Design and Technology elective will focus on developing student’s understanding and skills of digital technology, how technology works, and the continuing impact it has on society.
 In Year 7, students will explore the components of digital technologies, including computers and mobile technologies, investigate how data is transmitted in wired, wireless and mobile networks, and develop an understanding of Binary and Algorithms.
 Students will also begin to explore design thinking, design cycle and design development.
 Students will also be introduced to 3D modelling and microcomputing.